baudelaine/ocp-esx/README.md

 #### Get entitlement key

-Look for [Cloud Paks in IBM Cloud catalog](https://cloud.ibm.com/catalog?search=cloud%20pak%20for%20app#software) and Assign the license when you click on the CP4A tile.
+Look for [Cloud Paks in IBM Cloud catalog](https://cloud.ibm.com/catalog?search=cloud%20pak%20for%20app#software) and assign the license when clicking on the Cloud Pak for Application tile.

 ##### Install IBM Cloud CLI